I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 array of filters | Logical AND / OR |

-For details, see Metadata filtering.
+For details, refer to Metadata filtering.

 Step 3: Search

-Searching with AWS CLI
+Search Using AWS CLI

-Vectorize Search Term
+Vectorize Search Terms

 # Create request body